mbiss10/protocol/README.md

 ## 4.3 Byzantine Tolerance

-Peer may be malfunctioning or malicious, and sync must succeed even under such adversarial conditions.
+Peers may be malfunctioning or malicious, and sync must succeed even under such adversarial conditions.
 One peer can DDOS another, inhibiting its ability to stay in sync.
 Peers can also drop certain messages, which causes synchronization thrash.
 If coordinated at a large scale, it can even result in an eclipse attack where a user's messages appear to be missing from the network.

 Hubs must maintain identity key pairs used to authenticate their requests.
 Each Hub has exponential back-off rate limits per identity, which prevents a DDOS from overwhelming the network.
 They also implement a scoring system for their peers that tracks how "out of sync" a peer remains and, over time, will drop low-scoring peers.